 Recently, they instituted something called Medicare Part C, or Medicare “Advantage”, which combines Parts A and B and it is administered by private insurers and sometimes you pay nothing or a small monthly premium to supplement Part B. But your part B premium is still deducted from your Social Security benefits.

 So no, there is no free lunch for the senior set.
-Yes, it helps, if you can find providers and line up the coverage you need, and we seniors usually need different types of care.
+Yes, it helps, if you can find providers of vitex and line up the coverage you need, and we seniors usually need different types of care.
 It’s not quite socialized medicine, because practitioners are still private practice.
 And the insurers participating and offering supplements are still private.
 But all patients, and providers alike, have to fill out all the paperwork and heed the directives of the Centers for Medicare and Medicaid, HHS and the rest of the bureaucracy.

 Not quite Britain, but we’re getting there.